 65 percent of people who are arrested for animal cruelty have also been arrested for battery against another human.

-Senator O’Scanlon’s legislation, which is pending introduction, would create the crime of aggravated animal abuse, establishing it as a new criminal offense.
+Senator O’Scanlon’s legislation, which will be formally introduced on Jan.
+31, 2019, would create the crime of aggravated animal abuse, establishing it as a new criminal offense.

-Under the legislation, depending on the severity of the case, a person convicted of the new offense of aggravated animal abuse would either be convicted of a second degree or third degree crime, and face the associated stringent penalties for such offenses.
+Under the legislation, depending on the severity of the case, a person convicted of the new offense of aggravated animal abuse could be convicted of a second degree crime, and face the associated stringent penalties for such offenses.

 Additionally, under O’Scanlon’s bill, an individual who is convicted of aggravated animal abuse may also be required to complete mandatory mental health counseling.